NoelDavies/BattleShips/README.md

 ## Usage

 This package is accessible via Laravel Facades so to use simply use one of the Facades "Coordinate", "Grid" and "Ship".

+## Contributing
+Just fork it and send me a PR.
+Please don't break my tests :/